Prashanthhr333/AI-Resume-Builder/README.md

    - Use `react-pdf` to render the resume as PDF

 4. **ATS Score Check**
-   - Send resume text to OpenAI
+   - Send resume text to GeminiAI
    - Receive feedback with score & keyword suggestions

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 **Frontend**
 - React.js